Pontiac Catalina: 1965–1970

 The 1965–70 GM B platform is the fourth best selling automobile platform in history after the Volkswagen Beetle, Ford Model T, and the Lada Riva.

 1971–1976

 For 1971, Catalina and other full-sized Pontiacs were completely redesigned and restyled from the wheels up with long hood/short deck proportions and fuselage styling somewhat similar to Chrysler Corporation's 1969 full-sized cars, along with a double shell roof for improved roll-over protection and flush pull-up exterior door handles - the latter two features first seen on the 1970 1/2 Firebird.
 Catalina and Catalina Brougham sedans and coupes rode on a 123.5 in wheelbase while Bonneville and Grand Ville used a longer 126 in wheelbase, and Safari wagons were an inch longer at 127 in.
 Station wagons also got their own multi-leaf spring rear suspensions, while sedans and coupes continued to be suspended with front and rear coil springs.
+The graceful two-door hardtop roofline was shared with the Chevrolet Impala Sport Coupe, and hardtop coupes in full size Oldsmobiles and Buicks using the GM "B" body.